ashton314/slt-git-manual/git_manual_v1.md

 The Git repository acts as the definitive definition of the source code.
 If you change something directly on one of the servers, you have just committed a **GRIEVOUS SIN**!!
 When we need to add/modify code, we clone the site onto our desktop machine, make the changes, commit our changes, then push from our desktop to the server.

-Git repositories have multiple branches.
-The `master` branch should **ALWAYS** contain tested, working code.
-This makes it easy for us to always have stable code deployable.
-Do you development work in a separate branch so you do not break the rest of the repository.
-See [feature branch workflow](https://www.atlassian.com/git/tutorials/comparing-workflows#feature-branch-workflow) for more on how this works.
+Git repositories have multiple *branches*.
+A branch is like a lightweight copy of the project.
+There is always a branch called `master`.
+You can create your own branches (which you should) to work on your changes.
+This allows you to work without disturbing other people's changes.

 Command Summary
 ---------------